ShioCMS/shio-lms/README.md

 ### 2. Build

-Use NPM and Gradle to build Shio LMS.
+Use Ng and Gradle to build Shio LMS.

 ```shell
 $ ng build --prod